Lindenwood University

-Lindenwood University is a private university in St. Charles, Missouri.
+Lindenwood University is a private university in St. Charles, Missouri, United States.
 Founded in 1832 by George Champlin Sibley and Mary Easton Sibley as The Lindenwood School for Girls, it is the second-oldest higher-education institution west of the Mississippi River.

-Lindenwood offers undergraduate, graduate, and doctoral degrees through nine colleges and schools.
+Lindenwood offers undergraduate and graduate degrees through nine colleges and schools.
 Its enrollment was 6,992 students in 2021.
 The main academic and residential campus is located 24 mi northwest of St. Louis, Missouri, in St. Charles.